-&lt;sup>8 From 28 October 2018, section 41(1) Evidence Act 2008 provides that the Court must disallow an improper question put to [any] witness.
-Section 41(2), which made it mandatory to do so only for vulnerable witnesses, has been repealed.
-Sections 41(3) and (5) provide the meaning of improper questioning; section 41(4) providing the definition of a vulnerable witness for the purpose of section 41(2) has been repealed.
+11 From 28 October 2018, Evidence Act 2008 s 41(1) provides that the Court must disallow an improper question put to [any] witness.
+Evidence Act 2008 s 41(2), which made it mandatory to do so only for vulnerable witnesses, has been repealed.
+Evidence Act 2008 ss 41(3) and (5) provide the meaning of improper questioning; Evidence Act 2008 s 41(4) which provided the definition of a vulnerable witness for the purpose of Evidence Act 2008 s 41(2) has been repealed.

-&lt;sup>9 The reference to 'counsel' for this purpose includes prosecution and defence legal practitioners and, in jurisdictions in which they appear, police prosecutors.
+12 The reference to 'counsel' throughout this Guide includes prosecution and defence legal practitioners and, in jurisdictions in which they appear, police prosecutors.